-These mineral resources are in addition to mineral reserves.
-Estimated using metal prices of \$22 per ounce of silver and \$1,400 per ounce of gold.

-2 Mineral resource estimates for the Dolores mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.
+- These mineral resources are in addition to mineral reserves.
+Estimated using metal prices of \$18.50 per ounce of silver and \$1,700 per ounce of gold.
+Mineral Resources are reported within a final pit outline and above a mineral resource cut-off grade. - Mineral resource estimates for the Dolores mine were prepared under the supervision of, or were reviewed by, Christopher Emerson, FAusIMM, and Martin G. Wafforn, P.Eng., as Qualified Persons as that term is defined in NI 43-101.